martinbernat/homebridge-th16ermostat/README.md

 Add the following information to your config file in "accessories" section:
 Only required values are "name" and "deviceIPAddress".
 Values shown are used as default values.
+_Note: If if fails to start/initialize after installing and configuring through homebridge, check the config.
+It might have different accessory identifier, e.g. 'homebridge-th16ermostat' instead of 'TH16ermostat'.
+Also 'name' cannot be missing._

 ```
     "accessories": [